I am back at my desk at Universal by early afternoon. Jay is checked into the Ambassador Hotel in the mid-Wilshire district. I call him.

 “I love it.
 I love it.
 I love it.”

-I’m on my knees, holding his butt off the bed, going in and out as fast as I can.
+I am on my knees, holding his butt off the bed, going in and out as fast as I can.
 All of a sudden, some primal urge takes over.
-I’m going in and out at twice what I had thought was my fastest pace.
-I’m out of control.
+I am fucking at twice what I had thought was my fastest pace.
+I am out of control.
 Jake’s head is banging against the headboard.
-I can’t stop.
-He’s screaming.
-I’m in a panic, thinking I’m hurting him.
-But I can’t stop.
+I cannot stop.
+He is screaming.
+I am in a panic, thinking I am hurting him.
+Still I cannot stop.
 With one final thrust I cum, jerking with each eruption deep inside Jake.
 I collapse.
 He continues to moan.
 He has cum again.
-Finally I’m able to control myself.
+Finally I am able to control myself.

 “Don’t ever stop.
 That’s the best fucking I’ve ever had,” he cuddles me, wiping away my tears.